usharesoft/appcenter-docs/end-user/en/source/pages/generating/image-generate.rst

 		.. image:: /images/docker-sw-generate.png

 	#.
 Select the distribution and click ``generate``.
 	#.
+The possible image formats which can be generated are displayed.
+Select the format you want to use.
+	#.
 Enter the Docker entrypoint in exec form.
 For example ``["/usr/sbin/httpd", "-DFOREGROUND"]``.
 	#.
-Click the ``generate`` button to launch a generation in UForge for this appliance template.
+Click the ``generate`` button to launch a generation in UForge for this software component.
 	#.
 Once the generation is complete, the Docker image will be listed on the ``Dashboard`` under ``Generations``.
 You can now publish or download your image.